 This one bothers some landlords and others could care less.
 When you order the report, also known as SmartMove, the sequence of events looks like this:

 - Enter your applicant’s email

-- Applicant receives email and fills out necessary details
+- Your applicant receives an email and fills out the necessary details

 - You’re notified that your report is ready

 This oversimplifies the TransUnion Full Credit Report ordering process, but I want to address the gap between Step 2 and Step 3.
 If your tenant applicant fills out the necessary details minutes after getting their email, you’ll receive a completed report within 10-15 minutes of placing the order.
 If the renter takes a week to complete Step 3, you won’t receive the information for a week.
 Let’s say a potential renter loses that email in their spam folder, you’re not getting that report until they get it.
 If your tenant applicant doesn’t have an email address, they cannot use the TransUnion Full Credit Report option.